Community Triggers and Anti-Social Behaviour?

 What is the Community Trigger Process?

-- Designated officers from Allerdale Borough Council, Cumbria Constabulary, housing providers and the Clinical Commissioning Group will review your request to determine whether the trigger criteria are met.
+- The Designated officers will review your request to determine whether the trigger criteria are met.
 The reporting person may be contacted to provide further information and information may need to be shared between agencies.
-You will be notified within 10 days of whether the Trigger Criteria have been met
+You will be notified within 10 days of whether the Trigger Criteria have been met.

 - The Community Trigger Panel will include representatives of the agencies referred to above, together with any other relevant representatives, for example, Victim Support, a community representative, a member of the Independent Advisory Group, the Police and Crime Commissioner’s Office etc. It will be chaired by an independent partner (the Community Safety Partnership chair).
-The Panel Review will review all of the actions already taken and agree a response
+The Panel Review will review all of the actions already taken and agree a response.

 - If the reporting person is unhappy or disagrees with the Review Panel response, they can request an appeal of the decision by a neighbouring review panel (still within Cumbria).

 - An appeal panel will meet within 10 working days of the appeal being received and the customer informed of the appeal review outcome.